lyrasis/kiba-extend/doc/common_patterns_tips_tricks.md

 Be careful including the following types of transforms in any of the above patterns:

-* **Transforms that sometimes return the row and sometimes return nil.** Example: all the {Kiba::Extend::Transforms::FilterRows} transforms.
+* **Transforms that sometimes return the row and sometimes return nil.** Example: all the `Kiba::Extend::Transforms::FilterRows` transforms.
 * **Transforms that can output more than one row from a given input row.** The `:process` method of such transforms will `yield` rows and return `nil`.
-Example: {Kiba::Extend::Transforms::Explode::RowsFromMultivalField}
+Example: `Kiba::Extend::Transforms::Explode::RowsFromMultivalField`
 * **Transforms that work on multiple rows (or the whole table) at a time** Such transforms will have a `:close` method that returns or yields rows.
 The `:process` method of such transforms will generally push rows to an accumulator Array or Hash defined as a class instance variable, and return `nil`.
 The `:close` method typically operates on the contents of the accumulator once all rows have been pushed into it.
-Example: {Kiba::Extend::Transforms::Deduplicate::Table}
+Example: `Kiba::Extend::Transforms::Deduplicate::Table`

+These might work ok, but I haven't done enough testing to verify they are actually safe.
+Try it and see.
+If they work, make a PR to update this documentation!

 ## Using transforms in job definitions